adregner/intellimux/README.md

 Dependencies
 ------------
+Ruby
-Ruby.
-I've only tested this on ruby 1.9.
+  * I've only tested this on ruby 1.9.

+tmux-ruby gem
+  * gem install tmux-ruby
+  * version > 0.0.2, not yet released